Concordium/concordium.github.io/source/shared/net/references/concordium-client.rst

 Display the full contents of the persistent configuration.
-This will display the stored keys that are used for signing transactions (under the ``Account Keys`` section) and the stored key for sending encrypted transfers (under the ``Encryption secret key`` section) when they are present.
+This will display the stored keys that are used for signing transactions (under the ``Account Keys`` section) and the stored key for sending shielded transfers (under the ``Encryption secret key`` section) when they are present.

 Example: